Paolo-Maffei/xplproject/tieske.xPL_Girder_plugin/ReadMe.txt

 ============================================================================
 6 - Changelog
 ============================================================================
+26-may-2011 version 0.0.8 by Thijs Schreijer
+         updated vendor from 'slyfox' to 'tieske' so it can be added to the tieske 'xPL vendor plugin'.
+         Updated the component and action IDs which are now formally approved
 25-may-2011 version 0.0.7 by Thijs Schreijer
          Bug fix that would truncate xpl-values containing a '=' character eventstring changed to match regular xPL filter format